There are many reasons why people cloth diaper. Some of

 breathable and is an all natural fiber.
 It makes the perfect diaper

 cover.
-Wool is especially good for night, but I also enjoy using it
+Wool is especially good for night, but we also enjoy using it

 during the day.